MPS-Net/MPS-Net_release/README.md

 ## Installation

-Install the requirements using `virtualenv`:
+Install the requirements using `virtualenv`: (Linux Setup with virtualenv)

 ```bash
 cd $PWD/MPS-Net_release